 After spotting dolphins in the natural habitat, the captain of the motorized boat will take you to Balicasag Island.
 Once there, you can take a stroll around the island or better yet, take a dip at its beautiful waters.
 What’s more, you may treat you taste buds with the fresh seafood served on the island.

 You can’t leave Balicasag Island without going on a snorkeling adventure.
 With its colorful corals and abundance of fish, snorkeling in Balicasag is certainly something you should include to your travel itinerary in Bohol.
 From barracudas to clown fish, there are a lot of different kinds of fish you can find in this reef.
-By the way, here’s a video of my snorkeling trip in Balicasag.
+By the way, here’s a of my snorkeling trip in Balicasag.

 16. Explore Virgin Island